 It is recommended for people to seek help at either an inpatient treatment center or residential treatment center where addiction professionals can monitor you in a safe environment.
 Sometimes there is what is called a “rebound effect” where the withdrawal symptoms mimic the symptoms for the specific reasons for taking the drug.

 Our benzodiazepine detox program maintains three primary goals.
-First, we aim to provide safe, effective stabilization of symptoms experienced as a result of the withdrawal process.
-This is the physical side of benzo detox and entails the use of medications prescribed by a licensed medical doctor in order to minimize the risks of severe symptoms during stabilization.
+First, we aim to provide safe, effective stabilization of symptoms experienced as a result of the benzo withdrawal process for clients in a comfortable environment.
+This is the physical side of benzo detox and entails the use of medications prescribed by a licensed medical doctor to minimize the risks of severe symptoms during stabilization.
 Secondly, we aim to begin to deal with the underlying mental causes of addiction, which is commonly called dual-diagnosis treatment.